A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Introduction

-However, measures of voting power based exclusively on the ex ante probability of decisiveness -- including $PB$ in both a priori and generalized forms -- suffer from a crucial conceptual flaw.
+However, measures of voting power based exclusively on the ex ante probability of decisiveness suffer from a crucial conceptual flaw.
 The motivation for basing a measure of voting power on this notion is that decisiveness is supposed to formalize the idea of a player {\em making a difference} to the outcome.
 To equate a player's voting power with the player's ex ante probability of being decisive is to assume that if any particular division were hypothetically to occur, then the player would have efficaciously exercised power to help produce the outcome ex post if and only if that player would have been decisive or necessary for the outcome.
-Yet this assumption is false: sometimes an actor has efficaciously exercised its power to effect an outcome ex post, and, through the exercise of that power, made a causal contribution to the outcome, even though the actor's contribution was not decisive to it. \footnote{We here presuppose a notion of active power to effect outcomes as a conditional-dispositional property along the lines defended by Morriss (2002).}
+Yet this assumption is false: sometimes an actor has efficaciously exercised its power to effect an outcome ex post, and, through the exercise of that power, made a causal contribution to the outcome, even though the actor's contribution was not decisive to it. \footnote{We presuppose a notion of active power as a conditional-dispositional property \citep{Mor02}.}